TarikZaki/angular-ecommerce/libs/guards/README.md

-# shared
+# guards

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test shared` to execute the unit tests.
+Run `nx test guards` to execute the unit tests.